-Branched-chain amino acids, also known as BCAA's, are among three of the nine essential amino acids for humans.
+BCAA's, or branched-chain amino acids, are among three of the nine essential amino acids for humans.
 Essential amino acids are those that the body cannot synthesize on its own and must get adequate amounts of through dietary sources.
 BCAA's comprise about 35% of the aminos within muscle tissue.
 They are isoleucine, leucine, and valine.
 The name "branched-chain amino acids" comes from the structure of these compounds (see picture).
 They are the only amino acids that are not degraded in the liver, meaning they head directly into the bloodstream.

 To help build and preserve muscle while burning body fat.